Joining the pension

-If your earnings are below the personal allowance for income tax you won’t benefit from tax relief on your personal payments as you don’t pay income tax.
-However, this doesn’t affect the amount that is paid into your pension and you’ll continue to benefit from any money your employer pays in.
+If your earnings are below the personal allowance for income tax you won’t benefit from tax relief on your personal contributions as you don’t pay income tax.
+However, this doesn’t affect the amount that is paid into your pension and you’ll continue to benefit from the money that your employer pays in.

 Your employer may call salary exchange something different, like salary sacrifice or SMART pensions, but they work in the same way.

 To find out which method applies to you, ask Howdens or read your plan information documents.

 Tax rules and limits may change in the future.
 The information here is based on our understanding in April 2021.
 Your own circumstances - including where you live in the UK - also have an impact on tax treatment.
 Find out more about how tax rates can differ on gov.uk.

 To help you make an informed decision we've provided you with important information that you should read.
 You should print or save copies of these documents for future reference.